Kool-Aid Man (video game)

-Kool-Aid Man is a video game for the Atari 2600 and Intellivision.
-Both were published by Mattel in 1983 (under the M Network label for the Atari version), but each game is of unique design.
+Kool-Aid Man is an action video game released for the Atari 2600 and Intellivision in 1983.
+Both were published by Mattel (under the M Network label for the Atari version), but each game is of unique design.
 They are centered on the Kool-Aid Man, the television mascot of the beverage Kool-Aid.

 Initially available exclusively through mail-order, it was later released through traditional retail outlets.